 4. Use Plastic Shoe Boxes as Board Game Storage

-If you are using your closet as game storage, you must check this out for inspiration.
+If you are using your closet as game storage for your board game collection, you must check this out for inspiration.
 This is the most brilliantly organized game and toy storage I’ve seen and is really encouraging that you can do the same!
 Use plastic boxes to keep all the different games, pieces, game boards and parts together.
 Plus, they’re stackable which saves room.

 - These Sterilite 6 Quart Clear Shoe Boxes are an inexpensive solution.
 I have a bunch of them in my closet and the lids fit tightly and it is nice to be able to see what is inside.